 The big crossover SUV can seat up to seven passengers, and it's positively stuffed with convenience features that make it easy for everyday transportation of large families and a lot of their belongings.
 The cabin is highly functional and one of the roomiest three-row crossovers in its class.
 The front seats are supportive yet plush, while low side bolsters make getting in and out easier.
 The driver's seat on MDX models slides rearward whenever the door is opened, making getting in and out easier.

 The MDX Advance can be had with two second-row captain’s chairs.
 As for models with the bench seats, the second row slides fore and aft 6 inches, giving back-seat passengers more legroom, or providing more space for third-row passenger or cargo.
-A small Illuminated button beside the second-row outboard seats is provided to aid third-row access: Pressing an illuminated button enables a neat, cleverly designed semi-powered spring-loaded process.
+A small illuminated button beside the second-row outboard seats is provided to aid third-row access: Pressing the button enables a neat, cleverly designed semi-powered spring-loaded process.

 Getting into the third row is still difficult, however, best left for the young.
 Once back there, the high floor level makes it uncomfortable for all but children who don't seem to notice discomfort.

 The MDX has been an especially strong performer for safety, and that holds true whether you place more emphasis on the crash-test ratings themselves or potentially accident-avoiding active-safety features.
-Last year’s model earned top ratings from the IIHS, including the Top Safety Pick+ accolade, as well as five-star scores from the federal government in overall, frontal and side impact; and it’s expected that those scores will carry over.
-Additionally for 2017 the MDX now gets the AcuraWatch suite of safety and driver-assist systems as standard across the model line.
+It's earned the IIHS Top Safety Pick+ accolade, as well as five-star scores from the federal government in overall, frontal and side impact.
+This year, the MDX gets the AcuraWatch suite of safety and driver-assist systems as standard.
 That includes forward collision warning, automatic emergency braking, lane-departure warning, road departure mitigation, and an adaptive cruise-control system with low-speed follow.
 Rearview and surround-view cameras are also included.